-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION exploration activities Litter (nuisance and ecological risk) - Reversible - Likely Implement the waste management hierarchy across the site: avoid, reuse, and recycle Waste shall be collected and shall be removed from site.
-It is unlikely that hazardous material and wastes will be produced, however in the event that they are, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of the use of these materials Hazardous and non-hazardous waste shall be stored separately and ensure compliance with the Radiation Protection & Waste Disposal Regulations (No 221 of 2011) at all times.
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Waste shall be collected and shall be removed from site.
+It is unlikely that hazardous material and wastes will be produced, however in the event that they are, they shall be managed in a safe and responsible manner so as to prevent contamination of soils, pollution of water and/or harm to people or animals as a result of the use of these materials.
+Hazardous and non-hazardous waste shall be stored separately and ensure compliance with the Radiation Protection &amp; Waste Disposal Regulations (No 221 of 2011) at all times.